 HOME VISITS: Home visits are a vital step in linking the staff with the child and family and are strongly encouraged.
 While home visits are not a condition of enrollment in the program, they provide staff and parents an opportunity to be together in an environment that is more comfortable for the child and often more convenient for parents.
 Home visits also help teachers and other staff to establish a home-to-school connection with families, as parents and guardians engagement is crucial to their child's education and development.
-Teachers conduct at least two home visits per year, and other staff, such as Family Advocates may also conduct home visits per the Office of Head Start Performance Standards.
-While home visits are expected to be done at the home, due to COVID-19, in certain circumstances these visits may occur outdoors, or in a safe space mutually agreed upon between the parents/ guardians and staff that allows for proper mask usage, social distancing and ventilation.
+Teachers conduct at least two home visits per year, and other staff, such as Family Advocates, may also conduct home visits per the Office of Head Start Performance Standards.
+While home visits are expected to be done at the home, in certain circumstances these visits may occur outdoors, or in a safe space mutually agreed upon between the parents/guardians and staff.